 The next topping I like to add is nonfat plain Greek Yogurt.
 It is thicker and creamier than fat free sour cream and tastes so much better too!
 Also 0 Smart Points with the new Weight Watcher Freestyle Smart Point Plan!
 Win win!

 For the finishing touch on these Slow Cooker Baked Potatoes I just finely chop some fresh green onion and sprinkle on top!

 And there you have it, Slow Cooker Baked Potatoes finished and ready to devour!
-You can always top these with bacon bits, or any other desired toppings, or even use these potatoes and stuff them with chili or with my Slow Cooker Bar-B-Q Chicken for a delicious, fast dinner meal!
+You can always top these with bacon bits, or any other desired toppings, or even use these potatoes and stuff them with chili or pulled chicken.

 Slow Cooker Baked Potatoes